 We have also evaluated the extraction method known as fracking, which involves drilling wells with hydraulic fracture - "blasting" in the reservoirs to allow recovery of hydrocarbons.
 This is done by means of a drilling fluid which is placed under high pressure in the well.
-The liquid consists of 90 per cent pure water, nine per cent sand and up to one per cent chemicals to adjust the liquid properties.
+The liquid consists of 90 per cent pure water, nine per cent sand and up to one per cent chemicals.